Border Guard Bangladesh: 2009 Bangladesh Rifles Revolt

 On 25 February 2009, soldiers and junior commissioned officers of Bangladesh rifles with alleged assurances from Sheikh Fazle Noor Taposh who was the then Member of Parliament for Dhaka-12, revolted against their administration resulted in deaths of 57 military officers of the army including director general Shakil Ahmed.
 The mutiny took place when senior commanders were in Dhaka for convocation or durbar.
 A total of 74 people were killed in the mutiny.
 The cause and scheme of this revolt remained under investigation as of 2025, though resentment at officers being seconded from Bangladesh army and allegations of corruption are believed to have been among the tenets.

 BGB outpost in Dahagram, Rangpur Division.

 After 30 hours of being surrounded by Bangladesh Army tanks, the mutineers surrendered with about 6,000 of them taken under arrest, ending the mutiny.
 In November 2013, Bangladesh sentenced 152 mutineers from Bangladesh Rifles to death.
-On 1 September 2024, a discussion titled Pilkhana Carnage: Hasina and India’s Conspiracy was held at the Dhaka Reporters Unity after the July Revolution.
+On 1 September 2024, a discussion titled Pilkhana Carnage: Hasina and India's Conspiracy was held at the Dhaka Reporters Unity after the July uprising.
 Speakers at the event claimed that Sheikh Hasina and the 22nd Indian Ministry were involved in orchestrating the revolt at the Pilkhana headquarters of Bangladesh Rifles.
 They called for a new investigation into the incident and on 15 December 2024, the Ministry of Home Affairs informed the High Court that it would not establish a commission to re-investigate the BDR revolt, prompting public criticism.
 On 17 December same year, student movement representatives, including Mahin Sarker, Hasnat Abdullah, and Sarjis Alam, announced plans for nationwide protests if a commission was not formed.
 On 23 December, the Ministry of Home Affairs subsequently created a seven-member commission to re-investigate the case.